St. Joseph Higher Secondary School: Academic results and records

-Starting with a handful of American Brothers from Congregation of Holy Cross, the school received the services of a large number of teachers both before and after integrating itself with the secondary education system in Bangladesh.
-The current faculty consists of 50 secondary teachers, 25 higher secondary teachers, two counsellors, two prefects of discipline, two librarians, office staffs, two sports instructors, and individual coaches for the soccer, basketball and cricket teams.
-Leo James Pereira is the current principal of the school.
-Brother Nipu Hubert Rozario is the current vice-principal of this institution.

 Extracurricular activities

 St. Joseph has numerous extracurricular programs.
 Joseph's students, "Josephites", maintain relationships with peers from other colleges by participating in inter-college competitions and college festivals.

 Scintilla Science Club

 The Scintilla Science Club was established in 1957 which is the Bangladesh's first High School Science Club.
 It organizes an annual science fair.
 In 2023, the event drew 700 participants from 60 institutions.
 In addition to science projects displays, it featured Olympiads, quizzes, and other contests.

-Reindev is the first ever High-school based research wing in Bangladesh.
-It provides mentorship to youth prospects and facilicate them with requsites to flourish in STEM research.

 Josephite Reading and Language Club

 The Josephite Language and Reading Club (JLRC) was founded in 2004.
 It organises an annual inter-school literature festival that features such events as a story writing contest, spelling bee, English Olympiad, quizzes, and extempore speaking competition.

 Notable alumni

 The school's alumni include sportspeople, business executives, musicians, academics, politicians, military officers, and entertainers.
 Warfaze, one of the first heavy metal bands in Bangladesh, was started in 1984 by Ibrahim Ahmed Kamal and other boys from St. Joseph.
 Three of the five (as of 2017) Bangladeshi chess grandmasters, including the first South Asian grandmaster, Niaz Murshed, attended St Joseph.